Research

 Collaborating on AI-native economic or legal research?

-If you work on AI methods for legal/regulatory text, on citation networks, on competition-policy research, or on building research infrastructure that economists and lawyers can actually use — I’d like to hear from you.
+If you work on AI methods for legal or regulatory text, on citation networks, on competition-policy research, or on research infrastructure for economists and lawyers — send me a note.
+There aren’t many of us yet.